scalawithcats/scala-with-cats/src/pages/codata/structural.typ

 + note the codata's destructors as possible sources of values in writing the method; and
 + complete the method, using strategies such as following the types or structural corecursion and the methods identified above.

+Now on to creating streams.
 Our first step is to define our stream type.
 As this is codata, it is defined in terms of its destructors.
 The destructors that define a `Stream` of elements of type `A` are:

 - a `head` of type `A`; and
 - a `tail` of type `Stream[A]`.

 Note these are almost the destructors of `List`.
-We haven't defined `isEmpty` as a destructor because our streams never end and thus this method would always return `false`.
-(A lot of real implementations, such as the `LazyList` in the Scala standard library, do define such a method which allows them to represent finite and infinite lists in the same structure.
-We're not doing this for simplicity and because we want to work with codata in its purest form.)
+We haven't defined `isEmpty` as a destructor because our streams never end and thus this method would always return `false`#footnote[A lot of real implementations, such as the `LazyList` in the Scala standard library, do define such a method which allows them to represent finite and infinite lists in the same structure.
+We're not doing this for simplicity and because we want to work with codata in its purest form.].

 We can translate this to Scala, as we've previously seen, giving us